Ammar0021/Stream-Scoop/README.md

 ## Supported Sites

-- Refer to [Supported Sites](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md) for a comprehensive lists of yt-dlp supported sites
+- Refer to [Supported Sites](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md) for a comprehensive list of yt-dlp supported sites
 - **Note:** yt-dlp will fallback to a Generic Extractor if you download from an unsupported site (This may NOT work all the time)
 - **Note:** [Video Download Helper](https://chromewebstore.google.com/detail/video-downloadhelper/lmjnegcaeklhafolokijcfjliaokphfk) extraction of Direct URL will almost always work